Table of Contents

 This tax is payable by the property owner, as well as occupiers of buildings on extended family land.
 Tenants of property are also entitled to pay the tax where this is included in the lease agreement.

-An exemption of EC $100,000 is allowed on property occupied by its owner and only one property can be given the exemption for each taxpayer.
+An exemption of EC $100,000 is allowed on property occupied by its owner (for at least 9 months of each year) and only one property can be given the exemption for each taxpayer.

 Payment of Tax

 The tax is due in August.
 If the tax is paid by 30 June of the same year, the tax payer is entitled to a 5% rebate.
 The tax payer can opt to make two installments of 50% each by 31st March and 30th June.